 This symposium will include talks on the evolutionary origins, diversification and contemporary selection on aposematism and mimicry.
 Some of the pertinent topics are: (a) predation and selection, (b) evolutionary assembly of mimicry rings, and (c) diversification, including speciation, sex-limitation and polymorphism within aposematic and mimetic clades, fueled specifically by selection on aposematism and mimicry.

 Plenary: Lawrence E. Gilbert: Evolutionary innovations that define and diversify Heliconius

 Thomas Sherratt: The evolution of hidden colour signals in moths (and other insect groups)

 Mathieu Joron: Is mimicry polymorphism in butterflies maintained by mimicry?

 Violaine Llaurens: Evolution of chemical defenses in the genus Heliconius

 Marianne Elias: Ecological and evolutionary consequences of mimicry in ithomiine butterflies

-Johanna Mappes: Why all extraordinary cases of mimicry come from tropics? (or do they?)
+Johanna Mappes: Why do all extraordinary cases of mimicry come from the tropics?

 Krushnamegh Kunte: Evolutionary assembly of communities in butterfly mimicry rings